mitre/secure-coding-case-studies/STYLE_GUIDE.md

 > A classic example of this type of weakness is when string concatenation is used to build an SQL command, and untrusted inputs are leveraged from sources like network requests, file data, or user prompts.
 The example code snippet below shows this weakness ...

 ### _Vulnerability_

+- This section is used to describe the publicly disclosed vulnerability.
+- List the relevant CVE identifier at the begining of the section.
+- Provide the vulnerable source code (see the Example Code section of this guidance) and walk the reader through it line by line.
+- Only include source code that is absolutely necessary in explaining the vulnerability to the reader.
+Use the triple dot "..." convention to skip multiple lines.
+- This is a longer section and should contain as much text as necessary to properly explain the vulnerable source code.

 ### _Exploit_